michaelmonson/learning-kotlin/README.md

 Kotlin provides similar syntax and concepts from other languages, including C#, Java, and Scala.

 ### Additional Information
 Kotlin was developed by JetBrains and first released in 2016.
 In 2019, Google named Kotlin the preferred language for Android development over Java.
 More than 60% of professional Android developers use Kotlin.
+It is quickly becoming a contendor for programming, and has been named a first-class language.

 _More to come later... very soon._